qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - colour code for different email addresses
 - add colours for different account
 - can i have different colour for my accounts
-- could you implement a colour code option for different accounts i have multiple accounts and its nice to have different colours associated with each tbsp
+- could you implement a colour code option for different accounts i have multiple accounts and its nice to have different colours associated with each one
 - can you colour code the different email accounts
 - need a colour coding system for different email accounts other than that its very good
 - is there a way to colour code emails from different accounts in my inbox
 - colour coding different mail accounts would be very helpful
-- please add customisation options such as night mode and colour coding so different accounts can be of different colour tbsp
+- please add customisation options such as night mode and colour coding so different accounts can be of different colour themes

 ## intent:add_read_receipts
 - i will you be adding read receipts
 - how to request a read receipt
 - can you add read receipt
-- suggest adding read receipts for a future tbsp
+- suggest adding read receipts for a future update
 - how do i set up read receipt please
 - can i sent read receipts with my email how does edison respond on a read receipts
 - how can i request a read receipt
 - can we have read receipt in this app
 - any chance for a read receipt option being added
-- hello do you have read receipts for email i tbsp
+- hello do you have read receipts for email i send
 - need a read receipt
 - do i have read receipts feature
 - how do i get a read receipt